jia-von/thonny-python/README.md

 - Completed looping:
   - Identified colon symbol is used to tell Python that the next instruction should be part of the loop.
   - Identified that indentation is how Python tells the difference between instruction outside the loop and instructions inside the loop; the indented code is known as being nested.
-    - Indentation is important in Python and one of the most common bug in Python (be aware!)
+    - Indentation is important in Python and one of the most common bug in Python (beware!).
-  - Identified infinite looping and **interupting program** within Thonny Python IDE
+  - Identified infinite looping and **interupting program** within Thonny Python IDE.
+  - Completed conditional statement and variable assignment.
+Used conditional operators.

+### Python Project Challenge 1: Turtle Snowflakes
+Learn how to play with graphics and create snowflake using pythong library, turtle.